yuxin212/DCVD/README.md

 ## Overview

 The generative model is based on VAE using TensorFlow.
 Scripts are at `/projects/piml_inversion/DCVD/`.
-Everything for training the model is in `vae.py`, including data loading and processing, model structure, training, and saving model. ~~Python script to reconstruct is `vae_recon.py`, and to sample from latent space is `vae_gen.py`.
-The training script with style loss is `vae_style.py`~~
+Everything for training the model is in `vae.py`, including data loading and processing, model structure, training, and saving model.
+Python script to reconstruct is `vae_recon.py`, and to sample from latent space is `vae_gen.py`. ~~The training script with style loss is `vae_style.py`~~
 (Not implemented yet)

+### Update

+> 03.10.2021 Add python script to reconstruct and sample from latent space.
+Add number of iterations to 1,000, still not converge.

 ## Requirements